 \begin{theorem} {\rm (Tutte's Theorem)} Let the number of odd connected components (connected components having an odd number of vertices) of a graph $G$ be $\#odd(G)$.
 For a subset $V'\subseteq V$ of vertices, let $G[V']$ be the induced subgraph of $G$ on $V'$.
 A graph $G$ has no perfect matching if and only if there exists a set $S\subseteq V$ of vertices such that We call such a set $S$ a \emph{Tutte set}. \end{theorem}

-For example, consider the complete bipartite graph $K_{n-2,n}$, which has no perfect matching.
-All $(n-2)$ vertices in the first partition form a unique Tutte set, since removing those $n-2$ vertices yields $n$ isolated vertices, i.e., $n$ odd connected components.
+For example, consider the complete bipartite graph $K_{n-2,n}$, where every vertex of the first set containing $(n-2)$ vertices is connected to every vertex of the second set including $n$ vertices.
+It is easy to see that $K_{n-2,n}$ has no perfect matching.
+All $(n-2)$ vertices in the first set form a unique Tutte set, since removing those $n-2$ vertices yields $n$ isolated vertices, i.e., $n$ odd connected components.

 The idea is, with Tutte's Theorem, we can convert the problem of ``finding a legal coloring whose induced graph has no perfect matching" to ``finding a legal coloring that allows a Tutte set''.
 If for all legal colorings, there exists no Tutte set, then the graph satisfies the FORALL-PMVC condition.
 In the following, we introduce the details of our encoding for FORALL-PMVC based on Tutte's Theorem.